 • Drug-induced hyperpigmentation.
 This secondary hyperpigmentation, known as lichen planus, occurs when drugs cause an inflammation and eruption on the skin.
 It is non-contagious.

-Some treatment for pigmentation includes:
+Some therapy for pigmentation includes:

 • Chemical peel